 The terms change agents, change champion or change catalyst have become an integral part of jargon in almost any type of organization.
-This CQ Dossier provides a definition of change agents, describes the role of change agents within organizations, the way in which change agents support change management initiatives, characteristics of effective change agents and provides practical tips on how to best utilize change agents and the strengths and limitations of use.
+In this CQ Dossier we provide a definition of change agents, describes the role of change agents within organizations, the way in which change agents support change management initiatives, characteristics of effective change agents and provides practical tips on how to best utilize change agents and the strengths and limitations of use.

 How do change agents support change management initiatives?